codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you hear about the cheese who saved the world?
-It was Legend-dairy!
+Did you hear about the guy who invented Lifesavers?
+They say he made a mint.

 ## Daily Trivia

-How long is an IPv6 address?
+Which data structure does FILO apply to?
- 1. 128 bits
+ 1. Tree
- 2. 128 bytes
+ 2. Stack
- 3. 64 bits
+ 3. Heap
- 4. 32 bits
+ 4. Queue

 <details>
   <summary>Answer</summary>
-  128 bits
+  Stack
 </details>